Stuart Vevers: Coach

 On 25 June 2013, it was announced that Stuart would be leaving Loewe to join American label Coach as executive creative director.
 Vevers succeeds Reed Krakoff at the leather goods label, who stepped down (following a 16-year tenure) to focus on his eponymous fashion line.
-In 2017 Vevers won the CFDA Accessory Designer of the Year award for his work at Coach.
+In 2017 Vevers won the CFDA Accessory Designer of the Year award for his work at Coach, an award he has been nominated for every year since.